Heavy Periods: Understanding Root Causes, Herbal Allies, and When to Get Tested

 What helps:

-Changing cycle length
+Changing cycle length (shorter or irregular)

-Mood swings, night sweats, mid-night waking
+Mood swings, night sweats, or mid-night waking

 Mid-cycle or post-period spotting